 For many people, writing about yourself isn’t easy.
 Whether you’re just starting out in your field, or you have years of experience behind you, figuring out how to describe what you do in a few quick sentences is a challenge.
+The purpose of putting together an About Me page is to help you better market yourself.

 Even if you’ve hit the perfect balance of writing just enough about your professional experience, there’s still the question of how to make your bio stand out from all the others out there.
 You want to make your “About Me” page memorable and different—but how can you keep things personal without seeming unprofessional?
+How many paragraphs should you have?

 Jessica Lehrman’s portfolio